geo-mage/worldweaver/doc/docs/install.md

 # Installation

-MAGE Procgen is a Blender addon in python, and uses a few python libraries.
+MAGE Procgen is a Blender addon in python, and uses a few python libraries and other softwares

 ## Prerequisites [WIP]